 In addition to power machinery such as lathes, drill presses and milling machines, the workshop is equipped with welding equipment and a large selection of hand tools, as well as supplies, for example, of metal bar and sheet stock.
 While woodworking facilities are limited, there is access to the College's Facilities Services carpentry shop.
 Over the years, the Physics Department's capabilities have sufficiently improved to the point that it is an unusual job that cannot be handled there.

-The new milling machine will be a great addition to the Physics Department, with its many functions and capabilities.
-The machine will be used by students for senior projects, to fabricate fittings, lab demos and much more.
+The Physics Department has a Bridgeport Knee Mill.
+The milling machine is a great addition to the Physics Department, with its many functions and capabilities.
+The machine is used by students for senior projects, to fabricate fittings, lab demos and much more.